chrto/server/README.md

 | [localhost:8103](localhost:8103) | Swagger UI     | Swagger editor                           |
 | [localhost:8101](localhost:8101) | Keycloak       | Keycloak SSO Issuer                      |

+Keycloak is used as identity manager for development purpose.
+There is configured default client whit id `server` and secret `155bca8c-5c95-4f40-a084-8f0025b0456b`.
+You can login to administration console with account `admin/Admin-123`.
+You can change this settings in `.env` file, which is in project root derectory.
+There are registered two default users in Keycloak.
+You can change them in `./dockers/sso/realm-demo.json` file, or in administration console.
+ - admin.adminovic@company.com/Adminovic-123 (as Admin)
+ - joe.doe@company.com/Doe-123 (as User)
 ## Documentation

 Documetation is in OpenAPI 3.0 format and it resides in [index.yaml](./docs/api/index.yaml).
 You can use provided swagger-ui running on [localhost:8103](http://localhost:8103).